MScA-Robotics/capstone-project-3/README.md

   - OpenCV ([Pi3](https://pimylifeup.com/raspberry-pi-opencv/), [Pi4](https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/))
   - [Python3](https://medium.com/@isma3il/install-python-3-6-or-3-7-and-pip-on-raspberry-pi-85e657aadb1e) (needs to be 3.6 or greater)
   - [`tf.lite.interpreter`](https://www.tensorflow.org/lite/guide/python#run_an_inference_using_tflite_runtime) (Needs to be the Linux ARM version that corresponds to your Pi's processor architecture and Python version)

+  NOTE: Run "uname -m" to confirm.
+If it says aarch64 then it is 64 bit.
+If it says armv7l then it is 32 bit.

 Next, for the audio portion there are additional needs: the low-level virual machine and pyaudio.
 Both are better installed through apt-get then they are through pip.